 The jurors are more interested in seeing the free expressions of each child’s voice and creativity than the application of particular artistic techniques.
 Many of the works that have been awarded top honors have been done in this spirit, both in the classroom and outside of the school setting.

-In the event that COVID-19’s presence remains during the time of this event, this and all in-person FestivALL Neighborhood Arts Initiative events will be held virtually via the FestivALL Charleston Youtube Channel and on social media platforms.
+FestivALL continues to closely monitor the procedures and protocols put forth by the governor and the CDC.
+In the event that COVID-19’s presence becomes of greater concern prior to this event, this and all in-person FestivALL Neighborhood Arts Initiative events will be held virtually via the FestivALL Charleston website and social media platforms.